Pinellas County deputies arrested a Dunedin man on Thursday for possessing destruction devices in his home during a child pornography raid.

 Members of the bomb squad responded to the scene and took custody of the explosive devices.

 Numerous weapons were found in the home including, but not limited to:

-Detectives also found several handwritten journals regarding improvised munitions handbooks, military instruction manuals, computers and what Pinellas County Sheriff Bob Gualtieri referred to as a “really troubling handwritten letter.”
+Detectives also found several handwritten journals regarding improvised munitions handbooks, military instruction manuals, computers and what is a “really troubling handwritten letter,” Pinellas County Sheriff Bob Gualtieri stated during a press conference on Thursday.

 This was the handwritten letter found at the scene:

-“Randall appears to be as we would refer to as a sleeper,” Sheriff Gualtieri said during a press conference Thursday.
+“Randall appears to be as we would refer to as a sleeper,” Sheriff Gualtieri said during the press conference.
 “We have no criminal intelligence information on him, he has no criminal history, no background.”

 Drake was arrested and charged with two counts of unlawfully making, possessing or attempting to make a destructive device.
-He posted his $20,000 bond on Thursday night and was released from jail.
+He was placed under a $20,000 bond but bonded out on Thursday night.
 Prior to bonding out of jail, Sheriff Gualtieri said that he believes Drake is too dangerous to be released.
-Subsequently, after he was released, Drake was taken into immediate custody under the Baker Act for a mental health evaluation.
+Following the release, Drake was taken into immediate custody under the Baker Act for a mental health evaluation.